Corollarium/Formularium/README.md

     ]
 );

 // build the model from data description.
-You can use a JSON file as well.
+You can use a JSON file as well or build it with constructors.
 $modelData = [
     'name' => 'TestModel',
     'fields' => [